danielmengesha/webpack-reloaded/README.md

 ````
 npm init
 ```
-in the project folder create dist and src folder
+in the project folder create public and src folder

 inside dist create css and js folder